4 Facts About PDP-1

 - N/A

-Announced in 1960 (first machine was delivered in December, 1959), DIGITAL’s landmark first computer, the PDP-1 (Programmed Data Processor-1), marked a radical shift in the philosophy of computer design: it was the first commercial computer that focused on interaction with the human user rather than the efficient use of computer cycles.
-Unlike the computers before it, it was centered around the user and actually it was the engineers, researchers, students and hackers from a variety of companies and organizations, that brought DEC’s vision of the PDP-1 to life.
+Announced in 1960 (the first machine was delivered in December 1959), DIGITAL’s landmark first computer, the PDP-1 (Programmed Data Processor-1), marked a radical shift in the philosophy of computer design: it was the first commercial computer that focused on interaction with the human user rather than the efficient use of computer cycles.
+Unlike the computers before it, it was centered around the user and actually it was the engineers, researchers, students, and hackers from a variety of companies and organizations, that brought DEC’s vision of the PDP-1 to life.
 The DEC people and the machine they created went on to have wide influence.

 DEC management assigned the project to their best engineer and colleague from MIT, Ben Gurley.
-Benjamin Gurley (1926-1963) was a brilliant engineer and designer, who came in DEC from MIT’s Lincoln Laboratory, just like the founders of DEC—the brothers Ken and Stan Olsen, and Harlan Anderson.
-While in MIT, Gurley worked on the TX-0 and TX-2 computers created at MIT in the second half of 1950s, thus his computer design work at MIT greatly influenced the development of the PDP-1.
-The TX-0 and TX-2 computers, designed by Wesley Clark (the creator of the LINC computer), were (besides all) among the first transistor driven computers in the world.
+Benjamin Gurley (1926-1963) was a brilliant engineer and designer, who came to DEC from MIT’s Lincoln Laboratory, just like the founders of DEC — the brothers Ken and Stan Olsen, and Harlan Anderson.
+While at MIT, Gurley worked on the TX-0 and TX-2 computers created at MIT in the second half of the 1950s, thus his computer design work at MIT greatly influenced the development of the PDP-1.
+The TX-0 and TX-2 computers, designed by Wesley Clark (the creator of the LINC computer), were (besides all) among the first transistor-driven computers in the world.

 The work on PDP-1 began in the summer of 1959.
 Gurley formed a group to work on the computer with fellow engineers and former Lincoln Laboratory employees—Ken and Stan Olsen, Dick Best, Bob Savell and Harlan Anderson.
-Amazingly, Gurley managed to built nearly the entire system himself in three-and-a-half months, making liberal use of DEC’s existing system building block product line—laboratory modules.
+Amazingly, Gurley managed to build nearly the entire system himself in three-and-a-half months, making liberal use of DEC’s existing system building block product line — laboratory modules.
 He once joked that his assignment was “to make [the PDP-1] from inventory.”
 The truth, however, is that Gurley designed roughly half of the modules used in the PDP-1 from scratch.

-PDP-1 was designed to operate with many types of input-output devices (among them typewriter, paper tape, cathode ray tube, light pen, magnetic tape, etc., see the list bellow) with no internal machine changes.
+PDP-1 was designed to operate with many types of input-output devices (among them typewriter, paper tape, cathode ray tube, light pen, magnetic tape, etc., see the list below) with no internal machine changes.

 The PDP-1 was a solid-state digital computer made mostly of Digital Equipment Corporation (DEC) 1000-series System Building Blocks.
 It mainly employed Micro-alloy and micro-alloy diffused transistors with a switching speed of 5 MHz.